Start a Clothing Line: Complete Guide 2026

 • Critically assess competitors and positioning.

 Read more: Determining your target audience for your clothing line and Brand story and concept for a new clothing brand.
+No experience yet?
+Also read: starting a clothing brand without experience.

-2. Branding, mood boards, and collection development
+2. Branding, moodboards, and collection development

 With a good concept, you can visually develop your brand.
 Think of logo, colors, photography, and the structure of your first collection.

-• Create a mood board with silhouettes, fabrics, and colors.
+• Create a moodboard with silhouettes, fabrics, and colors.

 • Determine how many styles you want to launch in your first drop.